Seiidkhan/hci302/README.md

-hci302 - HCI Class lab actvities & examples repository
+HCI Class lab activities & examples repository
 ======

 In this repo you get initial files for your projects.
 As well you are going to learn basics of HTML5, CSS3, JavaScript, Php/MySql.